Poker Basics, Poker Strategy, Tournaments

 Against strong players who 4-bet a lot, you will want to use hands like A8s, K9s, or KQ, which aren’t quite good enough to call a raise with but block many strong opening hands and give you a good chance of getting a fold.
 If you face a 4-bet, simply fold these hands.

-On the other hand, if you are playing against a soft player pool that calls many 3-bets but only 4-bets monsters, you will want to add weaker value hands like AQ, KQs, or 99 into your 3-betting range, looking for value more often and bluffing less often.
+On the other hand, if you are playing against a soft player pool that calls many 3-bets but only 4-bet monsters, you will want to add weaker value hands like AQ, KQs, or 99 into your 3-betting range, looking for value more often and bluffing less often.

 Boost aggression for key blind steals as stack decreases.
 Target weak players, master re-stealing.
 With 20-30bb, 3-bet bluff against mid-late opens.
 Against strong opponents, use blockers like A8s, K9s, or KQ.
 In softer games, add weaker value hands like AQ, KQs, or 99 for added value in 3-betting.